t3rmian/devpot/content/posts/collections/en/2020-05-31-room-on-upgrade.md

 - ***onPreMigrate*** – before migration is run *onUpgrade*;
 - ***onPostMigrate*** – after migration is run *onUpgrade*;

 For fine-grained listening, we can listen to the events exposed through `SupportSQLiteOpenHelper.Callback`.
-However, since the effective implementation of this callback is doing all the important work of the opening and running the upgrades/downgrades and migrations, we also want to use the delegate system.
+However, since the effective implementation of this callback is doing all the important work of the opening and running the upgrades/downgrades and migrations, we also want to use the delegate mechanism.

 ## Use Case